ancamaria11/Snake-game/README.md

     - npm i http-server -g
     - http-server "your index.html file location"

-After that navigate to the local server shown at "Available on" to close the server use CRTL + C on cmd
+After that, navigate to the local server shown at "Available on".
+In order to close the server use CRTL + C on cmd.